-The first question any hardcore Android user asks when they get hold of a new phone is: ‘How do you root it?’
-Before you raise an eyebrow, rooting a phone is the process of gaining root access to the device’s operating system and allows you full control.
-It’s not a process without risk, but one many users gladly perform for the world of opportunities it opens up.
+One of the first things many users want to know when they switch from iOS to Google’s mobile operating system is how to root Android.
+Before you raise an eyebrow rooting a phone is the process of gaining root access to the device’s operating system and allows you full control.
+It’s not a process without risk but one many users gladly perform for the world of opportunities it opens up.

 The Galaxy S2 Superbrick Bug